saulpierotti/markdown_notebook/AG.md

 		* A text should be written including an appropriate introduction to the problem/question that the experiment or project would like to analyse or answer, aim of the project, a section with materials and methods, expected results and impact
 		* The project should be submitted to the professor one week before the interview
 		* We should specify What is the aim of the project and what I’d like to solve with it
-			* If it makes sense, we can undergo a discussion with him.
+			* If it makes sense, we can undergo a discussion with him
-		* The project is based on money: we’ll have a budget.
+		* The project is based on money: we’ll have a budget
 	* Interview based on the project submitted and other two questions
 		* Only students that are positively evaluated at the first level are admitted at the second level
 		* Evaluation of basic knowledge